-25GbE is a standard developed by IEEE 802.3 Task Force P802.3by in July 2014, used for Ethernet servers and switches connectivity in a data center environment.
-The single lane design of 25GbE gives it a low cost per bit, which enables cloud providers and large-scale data center operators to deploy fewer switches and cables to meet the needs while still scaling their network infrastructure.
+25GbE is a standard developed by IEEE 802.3 Task Force P802.3by in July 2014, used for 25G Ethernet servers and 25GbE switch connectivity in a data centre environment.
+The single lane design of 25GbE gives it a low cost per bit, which enables cloud providers and large-scale data centre operators to deploy fewer switches and cables to meet the needs while still scaling their network infrastructure.
 The following table provides a summary of key upcoming IEEE standard interfaces that specify 25GbE.

 Figure 1: IEEE 802.3 standard Interfaces that specify 25GbE